The Railway Series: Continuing series under Christopher Awdry

 Christopher Awdry was a keen railway enthusiast like his father.
-On a visit to the Nene Valley Railway he was inspired to write his first story Triple Header based on a railwayman's account of a locomotive running out of steam short of its destination.
-In the story, Thomas, Percy and Duck take on Gordon's Express but find it more than they can handle.
+On a visit to the Nene Valley Railway he was inspired to write his first story Triple Header based on a railway man's account of a locomotive running out of steam short of its destination.
+In the story, Thomas, Percy and Duck take on the Wild Nor' Wester but find it more than they can handle.
 Christopher wrote three further stories, Stop Thief!, Mind That Bike and Fish and showed them to his father, who encouraged Christopher to submit them for publication.
 At the time, work on the television adaptation was underway, and Kaye and Ward were keen to revive The Railway Series.
 The book Really Useful Engines was published in 1983.
 Wilbert had considered this title for his own 27th volume before abandoning the project.

-Christopher wrote another thirteen books, including the 50th anniversary volume Thomas and the Fat Controller's Engines.
+Christopher wrote another 13 books, including the 50th anniversary volume Thomas and the Fat Controller's Engines.
 He also wrote stories for the television series, notably More About Thomas the Tank Engine, The Railway Series' 30th volume.

 The success of the television series led to tensions between Christopher and the publishers.
 Thomas was the central character of the television series and the publishers wanted stories focused on Thomas.
 Christopher produced Thomas and the Fat Controller's Engines that had one story about Thomas, while Thomas Comes Home did not feature Thomas until the last page.

 The series' 40th volume, New Little Engine, was published in 1996.
 Egmont Publishing who had taken over from Kay and Ward, did not publish further Railway Series books and allowed the existing back catalogue to go out of print.
 There was a selected print run in 2004 of the original 26 books, but in 2005, the sixtieth anniversary of Wilbert's first book, the Awdry family were disappointed that not all of the stories were available in their original format.

-In 2005 Christopher published Sodor: Reading Between the Lines under his own imprint Sodor Enterprises.
+In 2005, Christopher published Sodor: Reading Between the Lines under his own imprint Sodor Enterprises.
 This book expanded the fictional world of Sodor.
 He published several more books, mostly set on real railways in Britain.
 In 2006, Egmont started to re-publish Wilbert's books in their original format.
 The fourteen books written by Christopher were re-released in August 2007.
-On 3 September 2007, Christopher published the 41st book in the series, Thomas and Victoria, illustrated by Clive Spong.
+On 3 September, Christopher published the 41st book in the series, Thomas and Victoria, illustrated by Clive Spong.
 The book addresses issues relating to the railway preservation movement.

 In July 2011, Egmont released the 42nd book in the series: Thomas and his Friends.
-The final story ended with the words "The End".
+The final story ended with the words "The end".

 Christopher Awdry said that he had other material, which he hoped would be published.
 He narrated new stories about the narrow-gauge engines on "Duncan Days" at the Talyllyn Railway in Wales.